 More Than a Box: Build Loyalty Through Parcel Shipping

 With less face-to-face interactions, the traditional ways of doing business are gone.
 Less foot traffic in stores makes shopping less personal.
-And now that remote workforces are common, even business-to-business (B2B) vendors who don't rely on storefronts lost relationship-making opportunities like business lunches and tradeshows.
+And now that remote workforces are common, even business-to-business (B2B) vendors who don't rely on storefronts have lost relationship-making opportunities like business lunches and tradeshows.

-To adapt, companies need to find new ways to hold customers' attention in a world swinging heavily toward the speed of service, bottom-dollar costs and convenience.
+To adapt, companies need to find new ways to hold customer' attention in a world swinging heavily toward the speed of service, bottom-dollar costs and convenience.
 For many industries, fulfillment has become the handshake between customer and business.
 But can a box really build a lasting connection?
 If you're thinking about it in black-and-white, probably not.
 For those willing to put a little more behind parcel shipping, though, there's a lot to be gained.

 The key is to move beyond a transactional mindset and relationship to show customers that they're more than an order number.
 Let's take a look at a few strategies that will improve your fulfillment strategy and customer relationships.

 If customers aren't coming to you in person, why not bring the experience and feel of your brand to them?
 Going the extra mile for branded packaging is a great way to put excitement into deliveries.
 Custom UPS® shipping labels allow you to add a logo to the outside of packages, or you can go all out with a dedicated packaging partner for designed boxes and inserts.
 Doing this turns shipments into conversation pieces.
 Your customers might not start an unboxing channel on YouTube dedicated to you, but the positive momentum can quickly turn into icebreakers in follow-up sales conversations or repeat online orders.